 Multiple Memorials for a Loved One

 Many families have different ideas about that ‘perfect’ memorial for a loved one.
 Also, some family members live in different parts of the country and each prefers their own memorial.
 For these reasons, splitting up cremated ashes among family members is a very common solution and having multiple memorials is a trend that is becoming more and more popular and practical.
 Some families will each plant a tree on their property – The Living Urn even offers a family tree program that discounts the price when families purchase more than one.
-Other families choose to each scatter some and place the rest in a decorative glass piece or jewelry – there are many options available.
+Other families choose to each scatter some and place the rest in a decorative glass piece or cremation jewelry – there are many options available.
 You can create memorials that your loved one would have wanted and let each member of the family remember your loved one in their own special and personal way.